Commercial Building Types

 Owners usually get the best value from commercial construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Program Definition And Preconstruction Planning is treated as a decision gate, not a box-checking exercise.
+Program Definition, Georgetown Site Review, And Preconstruction Planning With Williamson County Market Pricing is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Permit And Procurement Alignment is treated as a decision gate, not a box-checking exercise.
+City Of Georgetown Permit Coordination And Procurement Alignment For Long-lead Trade Packages is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Turnover And Final Occupancy Preparation is treated as a decision gate, not a box-checking exercise.
+Georgetown Occupancy Inspection, Utility Activation, And Final Owner Turnover Preparation is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.